 What to Know Before you File a Lawsuit

 Proving a failure to diagnose or misdiagnosis case means collecting records, identifying expert witnesses, filing legal papers, and going up against hospitals, their lawyers, and their own medical experts.
 You don’t have to fight on your own, and you shouldn’t.
-The attorneys at McIntyre Law have years of experience handling failure to diagnose cases, and we should be your first call if you think that your medical team made a mistake.
+The attorneys at McIntyre Law have 90+ years of combined experience handling failure to diagnose cases, and we should be your first call if you think that your medical team made a mistake.
 We’ll guide you through the process of filing a claim every step of the way.

 The Statute of Limitations for a Medical Misdiagnosis Lawsuit

 Once a failed diagnosis occurs, you have a limited amount of time to file a lawsuit.
 The statute of limitations on your lawsuit depends on the state where you live and your specific situation.
 Experienced attorneys like ours can help you figure out if you’re eligible.